etiennequenon/YouMealCase/README.md

 To get started with the YouMealCase API, you will need Docker and Docker Compose installed on your machine.
 Follow the instructions below to build and run the application.

-Next, in the youmealcase root folder container the Dockerfile, run `docker build`
+Next, in the youmealcase root folder container the Dockerfile, run `docker-compose build`

 ## Usage